ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 Models and methods in production planning and control

-Production planning and control are based on a wide range of proven models and decision-making methods.
-They help analyze complex processes in a structured way, design them efficiently, and ensure compliance with regulatory requirements.
+Production planning and control rely on a wide range of proven models and decision-making methods.
+They help analyze complex processes in a structured way, make production more efficient, and ensure compliance with regulatory requirements.

-A well-known example is the Hanover supply chain model, which links production planning, control, and logistical objectives such as delivery reliability or capacity utilization in a holistic approach.
+A well-known example is the Hannover supply chain model, which holistically links production planning, control, and logistical performance targets such as on-time delivery or capacity utilization.

 Methods of requirements planning

-• Deterministic methods, where requirements are calculated precisely based on bills of materials and working times
+• Deterministic methods, which calculate demand precisely based on bills of materials and work schedules

 • Stochastic methods, which use historical consumption data to create forecasts

-• Heuristic methods, where experience or expert judgment is applied
+• Heuristic methods, which draw on practical experience or expert assessments

 Scheduling and capacity planning

-There are also proven approaches in scheduling and capacity planning, such as forward, backward, or midpoint scheduling.
-Depending on the method, planning starts from the production start date, works backward from the delivery date, or focuses on the bottleneck resource.
+Depending on the approach, planning starts from the beginning of production, works backward from the delivery date, or focuses on the critical bottleneck as the key reference point.

-In production control, sequencing rules – such as first in, first out (FIFO) or shortest processing time (SPT) – help assign orders efficiently to machines and ensure high utilization.
+In production control, sequencing rules – such as First In, First Out (FIFO) or Shortest Processing Time (SPT) – help assign orders efficiently to machines and achieve high capacity utilization.

 FEFO: practical for regulated industries

-A particularly practical example is the FEFO principle (first expired, first out), widely used in the food, cosmetics, and pharmaceutical industries.
-Products are prioritized based on their expiration date to safeguard quality and comply with legal requirements.
+A particularly relevant approach for regulated sectors is the FEFO principle (First Expired, First Out), widely used in the food, cosmetics, and pharmaceutical industries.
+Products are prioritized based on their expiration date to ensure quality and compliance with legal requirements.

-The Yaveon ERP industry solution supports many of these methods automatically – from requirements planning to scheduling to FEFO-based batch processing.
-In this way, theory becomes a practical, rule-based process that creates transparency and reliably guides day-to-day production.
+The industry-specific ERP solution of Yaveon supports many of these methods automatically – from requirements planning and scheduling to FEFO-based batch management.

 To the solution